Felina: Prinsesa ng mga Pusa

-Felina: Prinsesa ng mga Pusa (Princess of The Cats), the first afternoon series back to back with Isang Dakot na Luha offered by TV5, first aired on February 27, 2012, with Arci Muñoz in her first lead role.
-It was originally supposed to have premiered in October 2011.
+Felina: Prinsesa ng mga Pusa (Princess of The Cats) is a 2012 Philippine television drama series broadcast by TV5.
+Directed by Argel Joseph, it stars Arci Muñoz, Ahron Villena, Leandro Muñoz and Carla Humphries.
+It aired from February 27 to May 25, 2012.
+The series was originally supposed to have premiered in October 2011.

 Synopsis

 This is the unique story of a woman who was born with cat looks/cat like abilities.
 Cursed by her own father and raised by her non biological mother.
 Her life was filled with miseries and hardships.
 She had to face the painful reality that it's hard for a human-cat to seek love.
 This is the life experience of our latest protagonist in the world of fantasy/drama.
 This is the life of Felina.